Donald Trump’s Oscars 2017 Reaction: Casts Surprising Blame But Doesn’t Tweet

 — Jimmy Kimmel (@jimmykimmel) February 27, 2017

-Despite being an avid Twitter user, Trump did not take the bait, and did not tweet or respond during the ceremony.
+Despite being an avid Twitter user, Trump did not take the bait and did not tweet or respond during the ceremony.
 Later, however, he was interviewed about it, as Deadline Hollywood reports.
 According to Donald Trump’s Oscars 2017 reaction to Jimmy Kimmel’s racism joke, “the other side” always pulls the race card when they’re losing.

 “It just seems like the other side, whenever they’re losing badly, they always pull out the race card.
 I’ve watched it for years.
 I watched it against Ronald Reagan, I’ve watched it against so many other people.
 And they always like pulling out the race card.”